rgambord/c99-doc/doc/sections/12/index.rst

 .. _9899_Ep4:

+.. container:: snum

+   :ref:`4 <9899_Ep4>`

-:ref:`4 <9899_Ep4>` The values given in the following list shall be replaced by implementation-defined constant expressions that are greater or equal in magnitude (absolute value) to those shown, with the same sign:
+The values given in the following list shall be replaced by implementation-defined constant expressions that are greater or equal in magnitude (absolute value) to those shown, with the same sign:

 ::